 If accommodations or auxiliary aids are needed, the student should make their needs known by notifying the Dean of Enrollment Management at registration, or as soon as realistically possible.
 To file a request for accommodation, a student must complete the appropriate information on the Request for Accessibility and Academic Support form.
 The Accessibility Information Sheet and the Release of Information form must also be completed and forwarded with relevant information and materials in a sealed envelope to the Dean of Enrollment Management.

-All such matters are treated in strict confidence and shall not be discussed except with appropriate personnel.
+(NEW FORM Accessibility and Accommodations on www.my.FHTC.edu) All such matters are treated in strict confidence and shall not be discussed except with appropriate personnel.
 Students are responsible for contacting the Dean of Enrollment Management to discuss the need for reasonable accommodations.
 Since it is the student's responsibility to disclose this information, the student is requested to provide recent documentation about any functional limitations so faculty and staff can make recommendations as to the type of reasonable accommodation that is available to the student.